dforbeck/test-repo/README.md

 # test-repo
-# This id my test repo from Salesforce trail.
+# This is my test repo from Salesforce trail.